rosettatype/hyperglot/README.md

-# Hyperglot – detecting language support in fonts
+# Hyperglot – a database and tools for detecting language support in fonts

 Hyperglot helps type designers answer a seemingly simple question of language support in fonts: When can I use font A to set texts in language B?
 It takes a pragmatic answer by identifying a standard character set for each orthography used by a language.
-The database currently contains information for over 600 languages.
+The database that currently contains information for over 640+ languages is a work in progress, designed to grow.

 We record a basic and any auxiliary character sets for each orthography of a language.
 Note that only actively used orthographies (their status is set to `primary`) are used when detecting language support in a font.
 Other, secondary or historical, orthographies are displayed just for information purposes.

 Where relevant, we also provide a brief design note containing tips about shaping and positioning requirements that go beyond Unicode character code points.
 Hyperglot should only be used to detect whether a font can be considered for use with a particular language.
 It does not say anything about the quality of a font’s design.

 Hyperglot is a work in progress provided AS IS, and the validity of its language data varies.
 To help you assess the validity of the results you view, each language in the database comes with a label indicating the quality of the data we have for it (e.g. some are considered `drafts`, some have been `verified`).
 We have checked the information against various online and offline sources and we are committed to continually improve it.
 However, we admit that mapping all the languages of the world in this way is beyond our capacity – we need help from users of each respective language!
-So, if you spot an issue or notice a language that is altogether missing, please get in touch.
-[We’d welcome your contribution](README_database.md#development-and-contributions).
+So, if you spot an issue or notice your favourite language is altogether missing from the database, get in touch.
+We will happily [incorporate your feedback and credit you](README_database.md#development-and-contributions).

 ## How to use